Sunday, February 1, 2026

 I have not always been quiet.

 In sixth grade, at the end of the school year, our teacher at Silver Spring Elementary handed out a mimeographed mini-yearbook.
 Under my name: Most Talkative.
 I remember being a class clown, quick with a joke, eager to be noticed.
 In elementary school I had the confidence to act in school plays and sing in the chorus.
-I had a voice, and I used it.
+I had a voice, and I used it freely — without thinking twice.

 Then seventh grade arrived, and something shifted.

 I hated school so much that I became truant more times than I can count.
-Ironically, I was creative only in forging excuse slips for the Attendance Principal.
+Ironically, my only real burst of creativity in those years was forging excuse slips for the Attendance Principal.

 Creativity — misapplied.